shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 Level 3: The player fights multiple zombies of all types.
 This is the more challenging level as the sunshines are low and possibly more zombies are attacking

 When you select a level, there are pop-ups to inform about the types of zombies you are playing against.
 Follow the instructions on the pop-ups to access all the levels.
-Also the sunshines (used to buy plants) doesn't restock after each level, so be careful and play stratigically.
+Also the sunshines (used to buy plants) restocks after each level, be careful and play stratigically.

 =================================================================================================

 Visual Representation (GUI):
 - sunshine counter -- used like money
 - planting sunflowers allow users to gain more sunshine